Fliplet/fliplet-cli/docs/API/fliplet-core.md

 });
 ```

-### Fetch aggregated logs
+### Fetch matched logs count

-Works the same as the above `get` method, but returns just a number of results:
+`count` works exactly the same as the above `get` method, but returns just a number of results:

 ```js
 Fliplet.Apps.Analytics.count(appId, { group: [ 'data._userEmail' ] }).then(function (count) {